Netflix drops explosive trailer for new Britney Spears documentary

-Britney Vs Spears: Netflix drops explosive trailer for new documentary
+Britney vs Spears: Netflix drops explosive trailer for new documentary

 The new documentary arrives later this month

-After announcing their Britney Spears documentary, Britney Vs Spears, Netflix have now released a full trailer for the film.
+Netflix has released a first trailer for its forthcoming Britney Spears documentary Britney vs Spears.

-The start of the trailer sees an audio from Spears saying, “I just want my life back” while one interviewee adds soon after: “Britney had a fear her family would barge in and take everything.”
+The start of the trailer features an audio clip of Spears saying, “I just want my life back” while one interviewee adds soon after: “Britney had a fear her family would barge in and take everything.”

-In the clip, film makers show leaked documents about the conservatorship which allege there were issues with Spears’ initial medical assessment which led to the conservatorship being put in place.
+In the clip, filmmakers show leaked documents about her controversial conservatorship.
 One interviewee says: “I’m not going to acknowledge that I was ever brought in to evaluate Britney Spears.”

-Moments later, the clip cuts to a voiceover which says, “until they did”, with snippets of the leaked documents shown.
+The clip features a voiceover which says, “No one would talk – until they did”, with snippets of the leaked documents shown on screen.

 You can see the full trailer here: